 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-Often in the first place when things are going wrong… such as in relationships, and likewise when there is more and more not feeling well (depression symptoms, anxiety symptoms), a person will usually try to make sense out of what’s wrong and seek out ways in which to feel better.
-Unfortunately as it often happens, the struggling person will blame the first person, or situation, or circumstance that seems responsible for the emotional pain and associated problems.
+Often in the first place when things are going wrong, such as in relationships, and likewise when there is more and more not feeling well (depression symptoms, anxiety symptoms), a person will usually try to make sense out of what’s wrong and seek out ways in which to feel better.
+Unfortunately, as it often happens, the struggling person will blame the first person, or situation, or circumstance that seems responsible for the emotional pain and associated problems.

 For example, if one of the kids was taking too much time getting dressed for school, the milk was unexpectedly low for cereal, and two other kids were fighting with each other, there would be understandable frustration, irritation, and feeling overwhelmed.
 But if the frustration and other feelings went ignored or got invalidated, for instance by someone suggesting that “everybody just calm down”, then a fight may erupt that results in no lunch being prepared, kids going hungry during the day, and possibly getting a speeding ticket on the way to school (since the kids missed the school bus).
 Whereas before you had three problems to contend with, now you have five because of the unnecessary drama that interfered with finding solutions to the first three.
-The unnecessary drama occurred because the emotions went unmanaged and there were faulty interpretations to the words “everybody just calm down”… perhaps something like “he doesn’t care that I am hurting and thinks I am handling things poorly” instead of seeing the words “everybody just calm down” as an ineffective but honest and caring attempt to help out.
+The unnecessary drama occurred because the emotions went unmanaged and there were faulty interpretations of the words “everybody just calm down”… perhaps something like “he doesn’t care that I am hurting and thinks I am handling things poorly” instead of seeing the words “everybody just calm down” as an ineffective but honest and caring attempt to help out.
 Know what I mean?

 A healthy paradigm for mental health can help an individual with Borderline Personality Disorder finally make sense out of his disorder in a cultural context.
 For instance, whereas before I believed that everyone and everything else was to blame for my problems, I am now open to consider that my caregivers lacked sufficient knowledge and availability to teach me how to live in my body, with my thoughts, and with my emotions, and therefore how to take my share of responsibility for life’s problems.
-If chances are high that my caregivers didn’t know what or how to teach me about the above, then I am willing to admit that I still don’t know what or how, and that many of my problems have likely resulted from my own lack of learning and skill development.
+If the chances are high that my caregivers didn’t know what or how to teach me about the above, then I am willing to admit that I still don’t know what or how, and that many of my problems have likely resulted from my lack of learning and skill development.

-Whereas before I used to believe that understanding and managing emotions came naturally as a result of growing into an adult, I now understand that it requires a special sort of learning, skill, and practice not available to every developing child in every family.
+Whereas before I used to believe that understanding and managing emotions came naturally as a result of growing into an adult, I now understand that it requires a particular sort of learning, skill, and practice not available to every developing child in every family.
 Whereas before I believed that families, communities and educational systems were obligated to set me up for adequate mental health functioning, I now understand this is a false assumption, and that a more accurate view may be that mental health is far lower in priority to other things such as money, market, recreation, entertainment, career and economy.
 If all of these things are true on a large scale, then perhaps my struggle is much more commonplace than I once believed.

-It can be a big challenge to adopt a new paradigm as suggested above, not only because it is so new, but also because it might have disappointment and sadness attached to it.
+It can be a significant challenge to adopt a new paradigm as suggested above, not only because it is so unique, but also because it might have disappointment and sadness attached to it.
 It can be both disappointing and sad to accept (and just downright hard to believe) that many of us are misguided and misinformed, and that this has resulted in damage and disorder.
 Some might want to avoid a new paradigm because it triggers feelings of guilt and shame, such as a parent who looks back and realizes there was a great deal of unintentional abuse and neglect built into his or her parenting style.
-Nonetheless, if a change in functioning is desired to escape the hell that is BPD, then a change in paradigm must also take place.
+Nonetheless, if a change in functioning is desired to escape the hell that is BPD, then a shift in paradigm must also take place.